jkunze/n2t-eggnog/t/n2t/e/n2t_apidoc.rst

 configured to do a database lookup and ask that the target URL bound with the identifier be returned in the form of an HTTP redirect.

-The target value (a URL) is metadata stored in a reserved element name, ``_t``, and it is considered to be *bound under* its identifier.
+The target value (a URL) is a metadata value stored in a reserved element name, ``_t``, and it is considered to be *bound under* its identifier.
 Arbitrary name/value pairs may be bound under an identifier.
 Other metadata elements support inflections_ and content negotiation.

 On resolution if a target URL is found, the server redirects the client to it.
 Failing to find a bound identifier, the N2T.net resolver then looks for a